-Although numerous studies have shown that polarizable models perform better than classical force fields in the simulation of metalloproteins, they have received only limited validation.
+Although numerous studies have shown that polarizable models perform better than classical force-fields in the simulation of metalloproteins, they have received only limited validation.
 Therefore, reparameterization may be necessary when applied to different systems.
-Our previous study \cite{Amin2020} has shown how QM data \cite{ropo2016first, hu2022better} drive the parameter development of Drude and CTPOL models.
-However, most parameterization tools focus on classical force field models.
+Our previous study \cite{Amin2020} has shown how QM data \cite{ropo2016first, hu2022better} drive the parameter development of the Drude and CTPOL models.
+However, most parameterization tools focus on classical force-field models.
 FFparam \cite{kumar2020ffparam} provides parameterization of Drude model; a CTPOL parameterization tool is not yet available.

-In this work, we implemented the CTPOL model in OpenMM. \cite{Eastman2017} The code of this implementation is shared on github. \cite{Hu2023CTPOLMD} Furthermore, we present a new open-source tool, FFAFFURR (Framework For Adjusting Force Fields Using Regularized Regression), which facilitates the parameterization of OPLS-AA and CTPOL models for a specific system in question, e.g. peptide system or peptide-cation system.
-One advantage of FFAFFURR is the rapid construction of FFs for troublesome metal centers in metalloproteins.
-In this work, the new parameters obtained from FFAFFURR are validated by the comparison of FF energies and QM potential energies and MD simulations in the condensed phase using a Zinc finger protein as an example.
+In this work, we fill this gap by (i) implementing the CTPOL model in OpenMM\cite{Eastman2017} and sharing this code \cite{Hu2023CTPOLMD} and (ii) publishing the Framework For Adjusting force-fields Using Regularized Regression (in short FFAFFURR ) an open-source tool, which facilitates the parameterization of OPLS-AA and CTPOL models for a specific system, e.g. a peptide system or a peptide-cation system.
+A major advantage of FFAFFURR is the rapid construction of FFs for troublesome metal centers in metalloproteins.
+In this work, the new parameters obtained from FFAFFURR were validated by the comparison of FF energies and QM energies in isolation and by assessing the stability of condensed phase MD simulations using a Zinc-finger protein as an example.